Solving correlation clustering with QAOA and a Rydberg qudit system: a full-stack approach: Conclusions and outlook

 In this work we have addressed the problem of solving the correlation clustering using QAOA and a qudit quantum computer.
 We have specifically considered a neutral atom based architecture, which has the potential to offer up to $\sim$1000 qudits in the near future~\cite{scholl2020programmable,semeghini2021probing,Morgado2020}.
 Here the gates are realized through the interaction of atoms in a highly excited electronic state, a so-called Rydberg state.
 Considering specifically the element $\;{}^{87}{\rm Sr}$ we have identified a suitable level structure for the qudit, which in turn allowed us to design the gates for implementing the QAOA on the quantum processor.
 It is worth emphasizing that while we have considered correlation clustering, the discussed qudit gates can be used for the closely related MAX-$k$-CUT and MAX $k$-VERTEX COVER problems, cf. \cite{fuchs2021efficient} and~\cite{cook2020quantum,bartschi2020grover,wang2020preparation} respectively.

 We assessed the algorithm's performance by numerical simulations including various optimization strategies, namely restarts, optimizing the initial points and looping over the cluster number.
 Focusing specifically on complete and Erd\H{o}s-R\'enyi graphs of up to 7 vertices and clusters we found that in all studied cases the QAOA with depth $p\geq 2$ provides approximation ratios above the Swamy bound 0.7666 \cite{Swamy2004}, corresponding to the best known classical strategy (based on SDP) with performance guarantees for MAXAGREE.
+Modifying and adopting recently developed classical simulation methods \cite{2021npjQI...7..101M} might allow us to study larger graph instances, which we leave to future work.

 While this result is encouraging, the inclusion of errors suggests that it is challenging for the QAOA to outperform classical algorithms, cf. Sec.~\ref{sec:Int}, at least for complete graphs on near-term noisy quantum devices.
 This is in agreement with related results reported recently in Ref.~\cite{Franca2020} and Ref.~\cite{harrigan2021quantum}, where various graph instances were considered to compare the performance of the QAOA using a superconducting quantum chip, including the effect of the errors.